PennController/penncontroller.github.io/reference/_how-to-guides/collecting-eyetracking-data.md

 Note that in order to collect eye-tracking data, you need to have access to a server where you can upload and execute PHP scripts. **Platforms like DreamHost offer this service with minimal setup, and server providers like Linode require more advanced setup.
 Resource-sharing services like Dropbox or Google Drive do NOT support PHP scripts.**

+Note: **PHP extension mbstring must be enabled on the server for the PHP script to run successfully.**

 # The Experiment